ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 Rust was build by Mozilla to be a the next step in the evolution of C or C++, two other systems programming languages.
 Rust gives you the low level control, while still providing features and conveniences that make it feel like a high-level languages.
 It gives you the technical power without allowing it to degrade from the developer experience.

-Unlike something like Ruby, which gives up performance  fro developer experience, Rust provides as many *zero-cost abstractions* as possible; abstractions that are as performant as the equivalent hand-written code.
+Unlike something like Ruby, which disregards performance for developer experience, Rust provides as many *zero-cost abstractions* as possible; abstractions that are as performant as the equivalent hand-written code.
 Let's look at iterators for example:

 ```rust
 let squares: Vec<_> = (0..10).map(|i| i * i).collect();